 Inspectors or auditors

-(2) All records of a supplier in respect of bingo operating equipment supplied to a licensee under the Bingo Regulations shall be retained by the licensee for at least 3 years after the expiration of the licence period and the licensee or former licensee shall make all such records available at the request of the Commission.
+(2) All records of a supplier in respect of bingo operating equipment supplied to a licensee under the Bingo Regulations shall be retained by the licensee for at least 3 years after the expiration of the licence period and the licensee or former licensee shall make all such records available at the request of the Executive Director.

-(3) Inspectors or auditors appointed by the Commission may enter, at any reasonable time, on or about the premises occupied by any licensee or the premises where the licensee’s records are kept or believed to be kept, to determine whether the Act and these regulations are being and have been complied with or to inspect, audit and examine books of account, records, documents, receipts, and bingo operating equipment.
+(3) Inspectors or auditors appointed by the Minister may enter, at any reasonable time, on or about the premises occupied by any licensee or the premises where the licensee’s records are kept or believed to be kept, to determine whether the Act and these regulations are being and have been complied with or to inspect, audit and examine books of account, records, documents, receipts, and bingo operating equipment.

 (4) The person occupying the premises referred to in subsection (3) shall answer all questions pertaining to these matters and shall produce such books of account, records, documents, receipts and bingo operating equipment as may be required.